osefatul/fullstack-mern-blog-project/client/README.md

 	- #### Single: this page is used for a single post, so we can get track of the postID.

 ## Rest API with MongoDB
+ We used express for server, mongoose for linking mongoDB with the backend, env for all those url to hide.
+	- mongoDB: we used atlasMDB for databas and users. create a new cluster and user account.
+	- env: in the env file of api we saved the link of connection that we got from the cluster.

+ In order to understand mongoose in details click on the link https://mongoosejs.com/docs/connections.html After connection to MongoDB, we created models - POST,CATEGORY AND USER, and Routes - post,categories,user and authentication